Reading: Vocabulary in Context

 C1 Lesson 2: Appreciating Stylistic Nuances of Word Choice

 Let's read a descriptive paragraph about the Kampot riverfront at sunset.
 Pay close attention to the bolded words.
-Why did the author choose these specific, sophisticated words?
+Why did the author choose these specific, sophisticated words over simpler ones?

 As dusk began to descend upon Kampot, the oppressive heat of the day finally subsided, replaced by a gentle breeze.
 The vibrant, chaotic energy of the afternoon market dissipated, leaving a palpable sense of tranquility.
 Along the riverfront, the last rays of sunlight painted the clouds in ephemeral shades of orange and violet.
 The old colonial buildings, which had seemed weary in the harsh midday sun, now appeared almost luminous, their faded yellow walls glowing softly in the twilight.